OriBenZur/Encryption-CoProcessor-For-RISCV/README.md

 ## Expanding The Project
   Feel free to expand the project further.
 Some things that can be done:
-  1. Using a more advanced core (with memory support/pipelined/...)
-  2. Adding decryption functionality to the CoProcessor
+  1. Adding decryption capabilities to the accelerator
-  3. Making a more efficient/better interface between the CoProcessor and the cores.
+  2. DMA support to the accelerator.
+  3. After adding DMA, the accelerator can keep queues of requests instead of one request from each core.
+  4. Adding proper memory support for the cores, and maybe using larger cores.

 ### Debugging
   I've found debugging very difficult when using Quartus Prime Lite, so the top level object has the ability to display information from the CPU on the 7Seg display.
   The values of switches[2:9] dictates what information will be displayed on the display.
 Switch[9] dictates which core will feed the display.
 Simplified chart that details the rest of the mechasim is below.
+  The debugging mechanism can be turned off by commenting the line "`define DEBUG" in the file "DE0_top.v"

 Information | Switches[2:8]